ed-conte/cornell-irt-website/design-plan/design-journey.md

 **Interviewee 1:**

-TODO: tell us a bit about your participant

-TODO: copy interview questions
-TODO: take notes inline with questions

-**Interviewee 2:**

 Participant Information: My participant is currently a Senior studying Business Administration with a concentration in Economics.
 He has always had a passion for anything that has to do with Economics, anywhere from writing to website design.
 Thus, he has taken numerous classes that have driven him to pursue his career goals and passion.
 He is originally from Miami, Florida, and hopes to return to Miami to begin his professional career.

 User Interview Briefing & Consent: "Hi, I am a student at Cornell University.
 I'm currently taking a class on web design and for a project, I am designing the website for Joel Pang, the president of IRT.
 I'm trying to learn more about the people that might use this site.
 May I ask you a few questions?
 It will take about 10 minutes.
 You are free to quit at any time."